Two men questioned are let go without being charged, prosecutor's office says

 Belgian troops will help police in their anti-terrorism efforts, Prime Minister Charles Michel said.

-There’s no change in Belgium’s threat level, now at its second highest.
-But Prime Minister Charles Michel acknowledged the raid underscored the need to be on guard.
+There’s no change in Belgium’s threat level, now at its second highest, though the Prime Minister acknowledged Tuesday’s bloody raid underscored the need to be on guard.

-“The terrorist threat level is maintained at level three as yesterday’s events confirm the threat is still real,” he said.
+“The terrorist threat level is maintained at level three as yesterday’s events confirm the threat is still real,” Michel said.

 Four people suspected of planning a terror attack were arrested Wednesday morning in Paris, French Interior Minister Bernard Cazeneuve said.